Nozbe/Michael.team/en/yt.md

 xoutu.be/VIDEOID
 {% endhighlight %}

-I hope Google will not sue me for ordering a similar domain.
+I hope Google doesn't sue me for ordering a similar domain.
 It's for a good cause!

 ## [Why this page?][blog]